 - Below are some statements about feelings and thoughts.
-Please select a score that best describes your experience over the last 2 weeks.
+Please select a score that best describes your experience over the last two weeks.

-- Make a note of your score for each statement.
-E.g. "I've been feeling useful – all of the time" would score 5 points.
+- Make a note of your score for each statement, eg "I've been feeling useful – all of the time" would score five points.

 - Add together each score to find your overall wellbeing score, then take a look at the information below.